vmprof/vmprof-python/docs/index.rst

 ============

 `vmprof`_ is a lightweight profiler for `CPython`_ 2.7, `PyPy`_ and other
-futue virtual machines.
+virtual machines in the future.
 It helps you understand the performance bottlenecks in your code.

 vmprof is a statistical profiler - it gathers information about your